MD Accelerated Programs

 Advance national healthcare initiatives by supporting student interest in family medicine.

-By blending a three-year program with the LIC in an innovative curriculum, we anticipate graduates will be patient-centered, empathetic physicians who are well prepared to practice in the changing healthcare environment.
+We aim to train patient-centered, empathetic physicians who are well prepared to practice in the changing healthcare environment.
 Through curricular innovation and exceptional mentoring, we have developed a learning environment tailored to a career in family medicine, hence addressing the shortage of primary care physicians.
 Students have the opportunity to save one year of tuition and enter practice one year earlier.

-Prominent organizations including the Council on Graduate Medical Education, Macy Foundation and the American Association of Medical Colleges have called for better alignment between medical training and the healthcare needs of our nation.
+Prominent organizations including the Accreditation Council for Graduate Medical Education, Macy Foundation and the American Association of Medical Colleges have called for better alignment between medical training and the healthcare needs of our nation.
 Studies have established that the health of the population is improved when the nation's medical workforce consists of at least 50 percent primary care physicians.

 Application Process